yanun0323/decimal/README.md

 - Addition, subtraction with no loss of precision
 - Database/sql serialization/deserialization
 - JSON and XML serialization/deserialization as string
+- Fully compatible with [shopspring/decimal](https://github.com/shopspring/decimal) API - all functions are implemented to support the same interface
+- Any differences or unimplemented features are documented in the [API Differences](#api-differences) section below

 ## Supported